Skip to contents

 s_seas

-Scale for prior for innovations in the seasonal effect.
-Default is 1.
-Can be 0.
+Scale for innovations in seasonal effects.
+Default is 0.

 along